 350g (12 oz) quark

 350g (12 oz) mascarpone cheese

 Punnet of strawberries, hulled and cut into halves

-1. Mix the biscuit crumbs and melted butter together and press onto the base of the 24cm AGA spring form tin.
+1. Mix the biscuit crumbs and melted butter together and press onto the base of a 24cm spring form tin.
 Chill.

 2. Place the juice of the 2 lemons into a small saucepan, about 6 tablespoons are required, and sprinkle over the gelatine.
 Leave it to soak until ‘spongy’ – the gelatine will absorb the liquid.

 3. Gently melt the gelatine on the simmering plate until it is liquid – do not boil.